-In order to implement this new regulation by the finance Minster, SEBI (Indian market regulator) will need to release the norm according to the recent gazette.
+In order to implement this new regulation by the finance Minister, SEBI (Indian market regulator) will need to release the norm according to the recent gazette.
 This detailed norm is mainly issued to inform the investors and market participants about the current rule launched by the Indian finance ministry department.

 If the exchange officials and expert suggestions are considered, people are expected to get an opportunity to keep doing the current practice.

 The reason why it is a disincentive option for market participants is that future contracts are usually traded with a higher margin as compared to the amount charged for purchasing commodity options.

 Through the recent norms issued on October 18, 2019, options are supposed to be introduced straight on 91 commodities including but not limited to crude oil, gold, edible oil seeds, guar seed, and other such commodity options that are allowed to be traded or invested in the commodity market.

 The main benefit the participants get here is that all types of commodity exchanges based on CDS (Commodity Derivative Segments) will now be able to introduce options on exchanges.
-This is mainly lucrative for commodities in which futures contracts are highly illiquid or where futures are not at all applicable.
+This is mainly lucrative for commodities in which contracts are highly illiquid or where futures are not at all applicable.

 The new norm eliminates all the problems in launching options on different commodities, which are not based on future contracts.
 As soon as this legal hurdle is lifted, more and more people will shift their interest in the commodity options market.

 Currently, MCX is dominating the Commodity Derivative Segments by having a market share of 91.8 percent in the Financial year 2019.
 The second rank holder is NCDEX accounting for up to 7.2 percent market share.